ArchimateProject/awesome-book-authoring/README.md

 # awesome-authoring
-:notebook: A collection of awesome resources for technical book authors
+:books: A collection of awesome resources for technical book authors

 # Table of Contents